NickGrunert/master-thesis/modules/03_truth_compare.typ

     A limitation common to all subsections, particularly the first, is that they are based on an insufficient number of data points.
     The precise number of data points required for conducting an accurate statistical analysis of the correlation is dependent upon the anticipated magnitude of the correlation @correlation1.
-    It is expected that the system will stabilize at approximately 250 data points @correlation2.
-    However, the initial categorization of results was divided based on the methodology employed for creating the derivative, resulting in a total of only 70 data points for each category.
+    Initially, the outcomes were split according to the methodology employed in calculating the derivative.
+    This classification system did not encompass data points pertaining to the variation in filter sizes utilized in the Gaussian Blurring process.
+    The consequence of this phenomenon was an insufficient number of data points, which, due to excessive clustering, yielded good results, but failed to yield substantial correlation.
+    Consequently, the experiment variables were expanded to include the following:
+    The clipping values were subjected to testing within the range of zero to ten percent.
+    In the context of the Gaussian Blurring process, three distinct kernel sizes were employed, and a total of seven configurations were examined for the lower and upper threshold of the Canny algorithm.
+    This resulted in a total of 210 data points for each of Sobel, Sliding, Gradient and Scharr, which falls slightly below the optimal requirement of at least 250 data points.
+    Nevertheless, this led to a more extensive distribution of data points, thus yielding improved outcomes with respect to the correlation.

     A comprehensive evaluation of the data indicates that while the outcomes for houses are not directly comparable to those of other houses, they are consistent within their own respective dataset.
-    Consequently, all figures displaying run results are initially separated into the four derivative methods, subsequently displaying the combined data points in the final line.
+    Consequently, all figures display the initially separated results as well as the combined data points in the final line.
-    The incorporation of a greater number of data points, amounting to 280, is assumed to provide a more comprehensive representation of the quality of the algorithm to be measured.
+    The incorporation of a greater number of data points, amounting to 840, is assumed to provide a more comprehensive representation of the quality of the algorithm to be measured.
     It is imperative to acknowledge that all data points mapping to the origin are excluded from the calculation, as they are considered outliers.
     These outliers are attributed to executions where the algorithm's inability to accurately identify the house base area resulted in no predicted segments being generated.
     Their inclusion would only hurt the further analysis.